You’ve finally done it. You’ve scraped together $1,000 and you’re ready to start investing.

 Who should do it: Literally everyone.

 Why it’s important: An emergency fund is like a safety net for your finances.
 It’s there to help you cover unexpected costs — like a medical bill, car repair, or job loss.
 And without one, you might have to resort to using credit cards or high-interest loans to cover the cost.
-So if you don’t already have one, consider using your $1,000 to build up your emergency fund — that way you’re prepared for anything life throws your way.
+So if you don’t already have one, consider using your $1,000 to build up your emergency fund — that way you have some preparation for anything life will throw at you.

 How to do it: Open a high-yield savings account if you don’t have one yet.
-(One of my favorites is the Discover Online Savings Account.)
 Then, transfer your $1,000 into the account.
 Take a deep breath *inhale* because you’ve got a $1,000 buffer between you and the unknown. *exhale*

 - Great way to prepare for the unexpected.